 Employment Agreements.
-We have not entered into any employment agreements with our Named Executive Officers.
+We have not entered into any employment agreements with our named executive officers.
 However, as discussed in the "Potential Payments Upon Termination Following a Change of Control" section below, we have entered into agreements with Messrs.
-Matthiessen, Regan and Graham, which provide for the payment of certain benefits in the event of termination of employment following a change in control.
+Matthiessen, Regan and Pelrin, which provide for the payment of certain benefits in the event of termination of employment following a change in control.

 Variable Compensation.
-Variable compensation for 2010 was determined for each of our Named Executive Officers, other than our Chief Financial Officer, under a pre-established formula tied to our pre-tax profitability as follows:
+Variable compensation for 2012 was determined for each of our named executive officers, other than our Chief Financial Officer, under a pre-established formula tied to our pre-tax profitability as follows:

-- President and Chief Executive Officer Our President and Chief Executive Officer earned a cash incentive payment equal to 1.5% of our overall, consolidated pre-tax profits plus 1.5% of the pre-tax profit of each of our three product segments. - Sr. Vice President, General Manager of Mechanical Products Segment and General Manager of Electrical Products Segment The Sr. Vice President and General Manager of both our Mechanical and Electrical Products segments earned a cash incentive payment equal to 2.5% of the pre-tax profit for each of the product segments.
+- President and Chief Executive Officer Our President and Chief Executive Officer earned a cash incentive payment equal to 1.5% of our overall, consolidated pre-tax profits plus 1.5% of the pre-tax profit of each of our three product segments. - Vice President and General Manager of Thermal Products Segment The Vice President and General Manager of our Thermal Products segment earned a cash incentive payment equal to 2.5% of the pre-tax profit for that product segment.

-The amounts of annual variable compensation earned by our Named Executive Officers, other than our Chief Financial Officer, for 2010 is set forth in the Summary Compensation Table under the column "Non-Equity Incentive Plan Compensation".
+The amounts of annual variable compensation earned by our named executive officers, other than our Chief Financial Officer, for 2012 is set forth in the Summary Compensation Table under the column "Non-Equity Incentive Plan Compensation" in accordance with SEC rules.

 In lieu of formula-based variable compensation, our Chief Financial Officer is eligible for a discretionary bonus, subject to the recommendation of the Chief Executive Officer and approval of the Compensation Committee.
-The amount of discretionary bonus awarded to our Chief Financial Officer for 2010 is included in the Summary Compensation Table under the "Bonus" column.
+The amount of discretionary bonus awarded to our Chief Financial Officer for 2012 is included in the Summary Compensation Table under the "Bonus" column in accordance with SEC rules.